 Once you arrive at Machu Picchu and have your guided tour, which is recommended to learn about the history of this site, there are other activities that you can do to have the best Machu Picchu experience.
 Located in front of Machu Picchu is Huayna Picchu.
 Many miss this wonderful trek and this is a real shame.
 Huayna Picchu has the best view of Machu Picchu and the hike up to the peak is a rewarding challenge.

-From Machu Picchu you should try and walk up to Intipunku or as it is known in English as the Sun Gate.
+As part of your Machu Picchu tours, you should try and walk up to Intipunku or as it is known in English as the Sun Gate.
 Here all the trekkers that have completed enter Machu Picchu.
 The round trip will take you around an hour, but on a clear day, the views of Machu Picchu are wonderful.
 Not far from Machu Picchu is the Inca Bridge, here is where the Inca Armies entered Machu Picchu.
 These days you are not allowed on the bridge but can view it from a viewing point close by.

 Some of the things you should know about before you take your tour to Machu Picchu.